 \section{Summary and Discussion}

 We performed a timing analysis of the high-cadence optical light curve of PKS\,0805$-$07 obtained with TESS during Sector~34 (MJD~59229--59254; 10-min cadence).
 The systematics-corrected light curve was extracted using the \textsc{Quaver} pipeline, from which both the FHO and SPO reductions were generated; the PCA-corrected light curve was adopted for the timing analysis.
 Owing to the large number of data points, the light curve was rebinned by averaging measurements within 1.5\,hr intervals for ease of subsequent time-series processing.
 The period search was carried out over the interval BTJD $=2231.4047$--$2240.4047$ (MJD $=59230.90$--$59239.90$).
-The Lomb--Scargle periodogram reveals a dominant peak at $f=0.5968\pm0.0351~\mathrm{d^{-1}}$, corresponding to $P=1.7\pm0.1$\,d, with a false-alarm probability of $1.07\times10^{-4}$ (Baluev method) and exceeding the $99.99\%$ confidence level derived from Emmanoulopoulos simulations.
+The Lomb--Scargle periodogram reveals a dominant peak at $0.6003^{+0.036}_{-0.032}\,\mathrm{d^{-1}}$, corresponding to a period of $1.67^{+0.09}_{-0.08}\,\mathrm{d}$, with a false-alarm probability of $1.07\times10^{-4}$ (Baluev method) and exceeding the $99.99\%$ confidence level derived from Emmanoulopoulos simulations.
 The weighted wavelet $Z$-transform independently recovers a consistent timescale at $f\approx0.5977~\mathrm{d^{-1}}$ ($P\approx1.67$\,d) with $\sim99.9\%$ significance and shows that the modulation is localized in time rather than persistent across the full light curve.
+Epoch folding independently confirms a periodic signal at $P = 1.66250 \pm 0.02447$\,d, with a peak $\chi^2 = 3535.77$ exceeding both the local and global 99\% analytical thresholds and the simulation-derived 99\% confidence threshold ($\chi^2_{99\%} = 2880.04$) from $10^4$ Emmanoulopoulos Monte Carlo simulations, yielding a Monte Carlo significance of 99.79\%.
 A sinusoidal model fitted to the 1.5\,hr binned data reproduces the repeating flux enhancements over $\sim5$ coherent cycles, indicating a transient quasi-periodic feature superposed on the underlying stochastic variability characteristic of blazars.
 Given that optical blazar power spectra are typically dominated by red-noise processes, the detection of a coherent day-scale modulation in uniformly sampled TESS data provides strong statistical evidence for a quasi-periodic feature.

 Short-timescale QPOs in blazars are difficult to interpret within models that are commonly invoked for year-scale periodicities, such as binary supermassive black hole systems \citep{2008Natur.452..851V,2021JApA...42...92L}, long-term jet precession \citep{2004ApJ...615L...5R,2018MNRAS.474L..81L}, or Lense--Thirring precession of the accretion flow \citep{1998ApJ...492L..59S}, because those mechanisms naturally produce much longer characteristic periods.
 The $\sim$1.7\,day timescale therefore points to processes operating in compact regions of the accretion flow or the inner relativistic jet.
 Below we discuss two physically plausible scenarios.